shouvikbhuiyan1990/mean_todo/README.md

 # mean_todo

-Simple ToDO App using Mean stack.
+Simple ToDO App using MEAN stack.

 To Run in your local add a collection name 'shouvik' in your 'test' db in mongo.